rocosfi/axpedia/ax_2009/x++/create_sequence_number.md

 # Create a sequence number #

-1. Create an EDT just like i have created 'ReasonCode'
+1. Create an EDT, for example 'ReasonCode' (remember relation to the main table)
 2. Go to the Module Table : ex.
 SalesParameters and Create a method: